 24 Classroom hours of Group or Private Instructor Training, which covers CQC Unarmed (H2H), Hand to Weapon, How to use and defeat Edged Weapons, Improvised/Unconventional Weapons, CQC Firearms and Combat against Multiple Attackers.
 A Fast Pace 12 Hour Program is also offered.

 Programs provide a Training Binder, a Client Assignment Schedule to follow in-between classroom instruction and a Certificate upon completion of the Program.
 Exams are also offered for the 24 Hour Black Combat Level program, to receive Close Quarter Combat Certification.

 Although many skillsets are designed to be acquired quickly, proficiency and class instruction may take longer, depending on the client.
 Clients are expected to practice to become more proficient in-between and after classroom hours.
 Additional Instructor classroom hours beyond the Program are available at the client’s Program rates.

 How can that be possible?+

-We removed the government and military CQC training such as in automatic weapons; taking of prisoners; street/house clearing and other training typical in agencies and Special Forces that most clients won’t be engaged in (i.e. parachuting; swimming; escape and evasion tactics; demolitions; clandestine operations; climbing; communications; mechanized equipment; etc.).
+We removed the government and military CQC training such as in automatic weapons; taking of prisoners; street/house clearing and other training typical in agencies and Special Forces that most clients won’t be engaged in (e.g. parachuting; swimming; escape and evasion tactics; demolitions; clandestine operations; escape and evasion; climbing; communications; mechanized equipment; etc.).
 Fitness; resistance training and stretching exercises are also removed.
-Every person, even Special Operations units, can find themselves needing certain COMBATIVS skills in non-operational situations (i.e. home; on leave; vacation; at work; on the street) without access to their typical weapons; personal armor; backup; etc.
+Every person, even those from Special Operations Units, can find themselves needing certain COMBATIVS skills in non-operational situations (e.g. home; on leave; vacation; at work; on the street) without access to their typical weapons; personal armor; backup; etc.

 How is COMBATIVS different from martial arts?+